 print(ipaddress.ip_address("10.1.5.20") in net) # False

-# 2. Do two blocks overlap? (clash detection before you allocate)
+# 2. Do two blocks overlap? (clash detection before allocating)

 a = ipaddress.ip_network("10.0.0.0/24")